RandomDudeXLD/Aeternus-Changelogs/README.md

 - Tweaked slightly some commands.

 **Version 3.8: Released on May 1st, 2026**
-- Added a verification system.
+- Added a local verification system.
+Not deployed globally.
 - Fixed Status commands, Slash version, from giving a wrong RAM percentage value.

+**Version 3.8.5: Released on May 11th, 2026**
+- Updated the EntriesHandler to allow for global usage.
+- Updated the help command, exactly the config section.
+- Updated the internal file structure as always.

-**Version 3.9: Released on ?? ??, 2026**
+**Version 3.9: Released on ?? ??, 202?**
-- Will more than likely fix User Installation Context availability.

 # Version 4.0: Released on ?? ??, 202?